MartinMiles/xm-cloud/README.md

 - [Implementing Custom Script into Your XM Cloud Solution](https://www.getfishtank.com/insights/implementing-custom-script-into-your-xm-cloud-solution) - Step‑by‑step guide on integrating a custom script into your XM Cloud environment to extend functionality and streamline operations.
 - [The Difference Between Sitecore Cloud SDK and Engage SDK](https://www.getfishtank.com/insights/the-difference-between-sitecore-cloud-sdk-and-engage-sdk) - Explore the key differences between the Sitecore Cloud SDK and Engage SDK, detailing their unique features and ideal use cases for modern digital experiences.
 - [Setting Up Sitecore CDP for XM Cloud and Beyond](https://www.getfishtank.com/insights/setting-up-sitecore-cdp-for-xm-cloud-and-beyond) - Step‑by‑step guide to configuring Sitecore CDP within your XM Cloud environment and extending its capabilities to enrich customer data and experiences.
+- [How to Correctly Track Clicks and Page Referrers on Sitecore XM Cloud with Next.js with GTM](https://www.getfishtank.com/insights/how-to-correctly-track-clicks-and-page-referrers-on-sitecore-xm-cloud-with-nextjs-with-gtm) - Detailed guide on implementing Google Tag Manager in a Next.js project on Sitecore XM Cloud to accurately track clicks and page referrers.

 ## JSS

+ - [All Sitecore JSS Types and How to Use Them](https://www.getfishtank.com/insights/all-sitecore-jss-types-and-how-to-use-them) - Comprehensive guide outlining each Sitecore JSS type and practical tips on how to utilize them effectively.
  - [What is the PartialDesignDynamicPlaceholder in Sitecore JSS](https://www.getfishtank.com/insights/what-is-the-partialdesigndynamicplaceholder-in-sitecore-jss) - Explains how the PartialDesignDynamicPlaceholder enables dynamic component placement in Sitecore JSS and when to use it.
   - [Improving Sitecore JSS Development with ESLint: Introducing eslint-plugin-sitecore-jss](https://www.getfishtank.com/insights/improving-sitecore-jss-development-with-eslint-introducing-eslint-plugin-sitecore-jss) - Discover how an ESLint plugin for Sitecore JSS enforces best practices and correct component usage in Next.js projects.
  - [Understanding Sitecore JSS Component Scaffolding and Optimizing Our Next.js Development](https://www.getfishtank.com/insights/understanding-sitecore-jss-component-scaffolding-and-optimizing-our-next-js-development) - Deep dive into scaffolding Sitecore JSS components and streamlining Next.js development workflows for more efficient, scalable projects.
  - [Improve Development Using Sitecore JSS Component Scaffolding in Next.js Projects](https://www.getfishtank.com/insights/improve-development-using-sitecore-jss-component-scaffolding-in-next-js-projects) - Learn how to streamline your Next.js development workflow by leveraging Sitecore JSS component scaffolding techniques for faster and more consistent application building.
  - [Next.js Link vs Sitecore JSS Link](https://www.getfishtank.com/insights/next-js-link-vs-sitecore-jss-link) - Compare the capabilities and use cases of Next.js’s native Link component with Sitecore JSS Link for optimal routing and performance in headless applications.
+ - [All Sitecore JSS Types and How to Use Them](https://www.getfishtank.com/insights/all-sitecore-jss-types-and-how-to-use-them) - Comprehensive guide outlining each Sitecore JSS type and practical tips on how to utilize them effectively.
+ - [Automating TypeScript Type Generation for Sitecore JSS Templates](https://www.getfishtank.com/insights/automating-typescript-type-generation-for-sitecore-jss-templates) - Step‑by‑step tutorial on automating TypeScript type generation for JSS templates to streamline development.
+ - [Managing Your Environment Variables on Your Sitecore JSS Projects with Next.js](https://www.getfishtank.com/insights/managing-your-environment-variables-on-your-sitecore-jss-projects-with-nextjs) - Guide to securely managing environment variables in Sitecore JSS projects with Next.js for improved configuration control.
+ - [Two Simple Ways to Improve Your JSS XM Cloud Code](https://www.getfishtank.com/insights/two-simple-ways-to-improve-your-jss-xm-cloud-code) - Discover two practical techniques to enhance code quality and performance in your JSS XM Cloud projects.

 ## Logging